Extraltodeus/PyAmbiHue/README.md

 # PyAmbiHue
-ambi-light for philipps hue on a computer
+Ambiant light for philipps hue on a computer.

+2 default profiles (comfort and gaming), and the possibility for a custom one!

 ## Installation :